ShahdOmar1123/Deep_Learning/ActivationFunctions/READEME.md

-[23:51، 2025/9/26] Shahd: Activation functions are mathematical operations applied to neurons in a neural network to introduce non-linearity.
+ Activation functions are mathematical operations applied to neurons in a neural network to introduce non-linearity.
 They help the network learn complex patterns and make better predictions.
 Below are some commonly used activation functions:

 ---